Unispace365/ds_cinder/doc/Dynamic Interfaces.md

     * rotate = MULTITOUCH_CAN_ROTATE
 * **transparent**: A boolean of wheather the sprite should draw or not.
 * **animate_on**: Supply a script to run when tweenAnimateOn() is called on this sprite.
 See the animation section for details.
+* **corner_radius**: A float the changes the corner radius.
+Only applies to some sprite types like Sprite and Border.
+Many types ignore this setting.
+Default=0.0.

 Layout Parameters (only valid if using a layout sprite as a parent)
 ------------------------------------------------------